 The ideal applicants for the FlexMed program:

-- Innovative and creative
+- Are innovative and creative

 Links and Other Resources:

-Hang out with us over at medicalschoolhq.net/group.
+- Hang out with us in the Premed Hangout Facebook group!
 Click join and we’ll add you up to our private Facebook group.
-Share your successes and miseries with the rest of us.